You are here

 American Indian Traditional Foods in USDA School Meals Programs: A Wisconsin Farm to School Toolkit

-In 2016, DPI's School Nutrition Team was awarded a USDA Support Services grant to increase the utilization of traditional foods in school meals programs.
+In 2016, DPI's Bureau of School Nutrition was awarded a USDA Support Services grant to increase the utilization of traditional foods in school meals programs.
 Through this grant, the following resources were developed for school nutrition professionals:

 Some wild rice and maple syrup footage and imagery appear through kind permission of Wisconsin Public Television.